Bioinformatics Tools Programming in Python with Qt. Part 2.

 DNAEngine, but if you are not interested in bioinformatics direction of this project, feel free to use any other names that fit your project.

-First 4 class methods we will add are very descriptive:
+The first 4 class methods we will add are very descriptive:

 __init__: initialize the class and create an instance of a window/widget.